Yash-10/merger_non-interacting-galaxies/PCA/README.md

 The files `data_generation.py` and `data_transforms.py` contains some helper functions and the `PCA.ipynb` notebook contains the whole implementation.

----

-- The file `Simple+FFT+PCA.ipynb` applies several related techniques in one notebook.
-The best accuracy was obtained by using the classifier from `XGBoost` on the flattened images directly, without any PCA or FFT analysis.

----

 **Results**

 Accuracy on the test set = 86.75%